pinapelz/vTuberMusicGuessDiscord/README.md

 # vTuberMusicGuessDiscord
-Guessing weeb song game on discord
+### A Music Guessing Game in JDA
+Simple song guessing game in Discord using JDA Lavaplayer